 Bonus tip: need a power outlet above your fireplace?

 We’ve got you covered.
 Ask about our power bridge kits, recessed outlets, and cord-hiding solutions that make your setup look like it came with the house.
+For a full walkthrough, see how to hide HDMI and power cables.

 📍 Express Mounting - Serving Atlanta, GA with expert TV installations, including over fireplaces, brick, stone, and concrete walls.